ethanhoroschak/SimpleTodo/README.md

 ## Notes

-Spent some time learning Java syntax and learning layout of Android Studio.
+Spent some time learning Java syntax and learning the layout of Android Studio.
 There was a small issue where a dependency we included in gradle was overwritten by the Android.os version and some functions were unresolved.
 Played around with constraint layout and spacing options.

 ## License